 Not only does it use a proprietary blend to hide the doses of most of the ingredients, but it’s also missing a few of the best ingredients.

-You can see our updated guide to the best fat burner supplements on the market right now by following the link shown below.
+You can see our updated guide to the best five supplements on the market right now by following the link shown below.

-Just remember that a fat burner is not going to do the hard work for you.
+Just remember that a supplement is not going to do the hard work for you.

-You should always make sure that you stick to a good diet and exercise regularly before considering adding a fat burner to your daily regimen.
+You should always make sure that you stick to a good diet and exercise regularly before considering adding any kind of supplement to your daily regimen.

-That being said, a quality supplement can make a big difference if it’s combined with the right lifestyle choices.
+That being said, a quality supplement can help to support you on your journey if combined with the correct lifestyle choices.